-In December 2019, the FASB issued ASU 2019-12, Simplifying the Accounting for Income Taxes, which removes certain exceptions to the general principles of the accounting for income taxes and also improves consistent application of and simplification of other areas when accounting for income taxes.
-The guidance is effective for the Company beginning in the first quarter of fiscal year 2021.
-Early adoption is permitted.
-The Company is evaluating the effect this standard will have on its financial statements and related disclosures.
+In December 2019, the FASB issued ASU 2019-12, Simplifying the Accounting for Income Taxes, which removed certain exceptions to the general principles of the accounting for income taxes and also improves consistent application of and simplification of other areas when accounting for income taxes.
+The effective date for this standard was January 1, 2021.
+The Company adopted this standard on January 1, 2021.
+There was no impact to the Company's financial statements or related disclosures upon the adoption.